gabrieljoelc/rails-pro/README.md

 # Rails Pro
-Rails is known for being a for going from zero to running application in minutes.
-Howerver, this isn't useful for getting the same low-friction experience for production-ready applications.
-Many times you end up having to add lots of boilerplate configuration and organization just to a real MVP app in production.
-This especially applicable when designing a microservice infrastrcture.
+Rails is known for being able to go from zero to a running application in minutes.
+Howerver, it does not give you the same low-friction experience for shipping a production-ready application.
+Many times you end up having to add lots of boilerplate configuration and organization just to get a real-world MVP app into production.
+This is especially applicable when designing a microservice infrastrcture.

 Here are some concepts that this library includes (in a very opionated way):
 - Continuous Delivery / Continuous Integration